-An inception workshop will be held to raise awareness of the EA project on updating and reviewing the NIP amongst the widest possible range of stakeholders (government institutions, industry and industrial associations, NGOs, university, etc) and to get a full understanding of the steps needed for the NIP endorsement and submission.
-The workshop will focus on the presentation and discussion of the project workplan, planned activities, assigning responsibilities and tasks among all relevant project participants, and timeframes necessary to meet the obligations of the SC.
-The principal output of the inception workshop is to have the high level participants at this meeting commit to the endorsement of this NIP update.
+An inception workshop will be held to raise awareness amongst the widest range of stakeholders (government institutions, industry, industrial associations, NGOs, women groups, universities, academia, etc.) about the proposed EA project on updating and reviewing the NIP and to get a full understanding of the steps needed for getting the NIP endorsed and submitted.
+The workshop will focus on the presentation and discussion of the project workplan, planned activities, assigning responsibilities and tasks among all relevant project participants, and timeframes necessary to meet the obligations of the Stockholm Convention.
+The principal output of the inception workshop is to have a high level participants at this meeting that will commit to the endorsement of this NIP update.